exzombie/HP35s-routines/README.md

 ## Code organization

-Each routine is in it's own file named after the letter that labels the routine.
+Each routine is in its own file named after the letter that labels the routine.
 The file starts with the code so that your text editor can provide meaningful line numbers.
-Each routine consists of subroutines that also have meaningful labels in the form of text equations.
-These are never executed, so the value of flag 10 doesn't matter.
+Each routine consists of subroutines that also have meaningful labels in the form of equation text.
+These "equations" are jumped over and never executed, so the value of flag 10 doesn't matter.
 They only aid the reader.

 After the code comes the description of the routine, how it's meant to be called and what the subroutines do.
 The "public" subroutines,